 Personally, I see no issue with it.
 These banks are all very established and many Singaporeans bank with them.

 OCBC vs UOB vs DBS/POSB fixed deposit promotions

-However, if you’re more conservative and prefer a local bank, then UOB’s fixed deposit promotions are the best.
+However, if you’re more conservative and prefer a local bank, then UOB’s fixed deposit promotion is currently the best.

 DBS/POSB doesn’t have good rates worth mentioning, and OCBC’s best rate is lousier (1.55% p.a. for min. $20,000 deposit for 12 months).